tcareyintx/skybellgen/README.md

 2. The use of Access tokens to log into the SkyBell cloud API
 3. Adding and removing new devices to the SkyBell cloud API
 4. Maintaining (deleting) and viewing the historical activity events
-5. Livestreaming through the doorbell's camera
-6. Webhook triggers emitted by the Cloud API for various doorbell events (coming soon)
+5. Webhook triggers emitted by the Cloud API for various doorbell events

 ### SkyBell cloud API attributes that are not supported

 1. SkyBell premium account attributes and capabilities
 2. Setting chime tones for the doorbell press and motion detection events
 3. Advanced motion detection zones

+### Multiple camera viewers for real-time(live) streaming is not supported

+1. Currently only one camera can view the real-time(live) streaming event at a time.
+If the livestream camera is used by another device or a different browser (viewer) on the same device, the new viewer will see the snapshot of the livestream but will not be able to view the livestream.

 ## Troubleshooting